 As a Graduate Student at UW, you have the choice to live on or off campus.
 On campus housing options include Eagle Heights and University Houses, located west of campus on the shores of Lake Mendota.
 You can also live in Harvey Street Apartments southeast of Eagle Heights just off University Avenue.

-Your off-campus housing options are expansive; we recommend starting your search by learning about several of the neighborhoods below.
-Check out Campus Area Housing for apartment listings near campus.
+Your off-campus housing options are expansive; we recommend checking out the briefs below as a starting point for considering where you may want to live.
+You can check out Campus Area Housing for apartment listings near campus.
 If you are interested in living in a co-op, check out Madison Community Cooperative.

 Map of Madison isthmus with featured neighborhoods circled in red